TillRS/state-of-thoughts-preview/README.md

 We extend DSPy to support **structured multi-step reasoning** with process supervision.
 Our extensions include:

 - **ReasoningSignature** and **ReasoningField**: First-class support for intermediate reasoning steps
-- **Core Modules**: Controller, Generator, and Evaluator for the Tree of Thoughts cycle
+- **Core Modules**: Controller, Generator, and Evaluator modules that are used in each step of the Tree of Thoughts algorithm
-- **VLLMGeneratorAdapter**: Specialized adapter with pre-filling, stop token control, and heterogeneous batching
+- **VLLMGeneratorAdapter**: Specialized adapter with pre-filling, stop token control, and batching to generate the branching operation for an entire layer of the tree in parallel
 - **Weighted Evaluation**: `rubric_weight` for multi-dimensional scoring

 The sections below follow a **top-down** structure: from the Tree of Thoughts algorithm, to the modules that implement it, to the signatures that define tasks, and finally to the adapters that translate everything into LLM prompts.